 - Green jobs: construction and manufacturing

-- Traveling welding jobs: shipbuilding & repair, pipeline installation, motorsports, underwater welding, industrial shutdowns [26]
+- Traveling welding jobs: shipbuilding and repair, pipeline installation, motorsports, underwater welding and industrial shutdowns

-- Welder: employment opportunities include pipefitter, boilermaker, structural welder [27]
+- Welder: employment opportunities include pipefitter, boilermaker and structural welder

 Entering the welding profession requires learning a specific skillset.
 Possessing natural qualities and traits can also prove helpful.
 Many employers prefer to hire job candidates with formal welding training, and some even pay for the instruction and testing necessary for welder certification.